 Studies have shown that high-quality customer behavior metrics remain the most sought-after data for informing strategic decisions.
 For several years running, in PricewaterhouseCoopers’ annual CEO survey, CEOs rate that as the most important metric they want for strategic planning.

-Who needs an SSOT for their testing?
+Do you need an SSOT for your testing?